 Christa Jones earned a B.S. degree in Elementary Education and Mildly Mentally Handicapped Education from Huntington University in Indiana, and a Master’s Degree in Education from Indiana Wesleyan.
 Mrs. Jones has been teaching since 1999 and joined the former Santa Barbara Christian School faculty in 2009.
 She and her husband, Doug, have two sons who attend Providence.

 Fifth Grade & Art

 Jennifer Suleiman earned a B.A. degree in Studio Art from the University of California Santa Barbara and a Multiple Subject Teaching Credential from California State University, Sacramento.
 She has been a credentialed teacher since 1994 and involved full time in classroom education since 2004.
 Mrs. Suleiman joined the former Santa Barbara Christian School faculty in 2010 and has been teaching art and fifth grade with a passion.
 In 2013, she was honored to become a fellow of the South Coast Writing Project—an organization that is dedicated to training up young writers in the classroom.
-She loves to go to the ocean, paint as often as possible, and spend time with her family (husband Tony and two children, Tony Jr. and Annelise).
+She loves to go to the ocean, paint as often as possible, and spend time with her family.

 Debbie Corazza earned a B.A. in English and French from the University of Southern California, and an M.A. in English and American Literature from Claremont Graduate School.
 She earned a Multiple Subject Teaching Credential at Point Loma Nazarene University and has many years of classroom experience.
 She joined the Providence faculty as librarian in 2013 and is dedicated to instilling a love for reading in children.
 Mrs. Corazza and her husband, Mark, are the parents of four SBCS graduates.